 Most criminal cases can be handled while you are back home.
 And most cases do not require you to return in order to resolve the case unless it goes to trial.

-Resolving a Florida Arrest for Florida Visitors
+Resolving an Arrest for Florida Visitors

 The critical issue will always be how to resolve your case.
 I will advise you of the best courses of action.
 Keep in mind the following factors: